pingles/consul-coreos/README.md

 ## TODO

-Get rid of the persistent consul-coreos containers.
+1. Get rid of the persistent consul-coreos containers.
 They are a side-effect of how I'm currently launching the consul containers, but there's probably a more clever way to do it so that you only have consul containers but systemd is still aware of the running process, etc.
+1. Switch to adding client nodes (as opposed to more server nodes) when the cluster is above a certain size.
+For now this has been tested on a 3-node cluster and should work on clusters close to that size.

 ## License